Mr. Stephen Wallace reports

 About Searchlight Resources Inc.

 Searchlight Resources is a Canadian mineral exploration and development company focused on Saskatchewan, Canada, which has been ranked as the top location for mining investment in Canada by the Fraser Institute.
-Exploration focus is on rare-earth elements, uranium, battery minerals and gold throughout the province.
+Exploration focus is on gold and battery minerals throughout the province, concentrating on projects with road access.
+Exploration focus is on gold, uranium and battery minerals throughout the province.
 Searchlight holds over 1,395 square kilometres of claims in Saskatchewan.

 We seek Safe Harbor.

 © 2023 Canjex Publishing Ltd. All rights reserved.